 In addition to his work as a games reporter, Totilo has worked as a story editor at VH1 and an assistant editor at Brill’s Content.
 At VH1, he co-created the reality show Hogan Knows Best.

 Totilo holds a masters’ degree from Columbia University’s graduate school of journalism.
-He lives in Brooklyn with his wife, two children and cat.
+He lives in Brooklyn with his wife, two children and two cats.